-The Gemara asks whether branches of a tree growing along a wall can serve as a natural ladder to create a pesach – a portal – enabling two separate courtyards that abut the wall to join in an eruv.
-If they can, the Gemara asks further whether they still can if these branches belong to an asheirah tree (which were worshipped by idolaters).
+The Gemara questions whether branches of a tree growing along a wall can serve as a natural ladder to create a pesach (a portal, enabling two separate courtyards abutting the wall to join in an eruv).
+The Gemara questions as well whether an asheira can serve as a pesach.

 The Invisible Lion

-R. Chisda maintains that an asheirah tree can serve as a pesach even though the Torah (Devarim 7:5, 12:3) forbids deriving benefit from it (which means that it is biblically prohibited to use it as a ladder to scale a wall).
-R. Chisda likens this asheirah pesach to a lion crouched near a doorway preventing passage through the door.
-He reasons that even though it is forbidden to use the asheirah pesach, it is a pesach nonetheless, just like a doorway with a lion standing in it is considered a pesach despite the danger (impossibility?) of using the doorway.
+R. Chisda maintains that an asheira that borders a wall can serve as a pesach even though it’s biblically prohibited to climb the asheira.
+He likens the biblical prohibition to climb an asheira tree to a lion crouched near a doorway preventing passage through the door.
+He reasons that even though it’s forbidden to use the pesach created by the asheira, it’s a pesach nonetheless just like a doorway with a threatening lion is a pesach in spite of the danger involved in using the door.

-The Ritva (ad loc.) points out that climbing an asheirah tree on Shabbos involves two issurim: a) the issur of benefiting from avodah zarah and b) the rabbinic ban against climbing trees on Shabbos.
-Hence, the Ritva asks why R. Chisda ignores the Shabbos-related issur of climbing trees when validating a pesach created by an asheirah tree.
+The Ritva (ad loc.) points out that climbing an asheira tree on Shabbos, in addition to the issur of benefiting from avodah zarah, also involves the rabbinic ban against climbing trees on Shabbos.
+Hence, he asks why R. Chisda ignores this Shabbos-related issur and validates a pesach created by an asheira.

-The Ritva answers that the Gemara is referring to an asheirah tree that is detached from the ground, and the issur of climbing trees does not apply to a detached tree (because if one were to break off a branch from a detached tree one would not violate the melachah of kotzer).
+He answers that the Gemara is referring to an asheira that is detached from the ground, and the issur of climbing trees doesn’t apply to a detached tree (because if a person were to detach a branch from a detached tree, he wouldn’t violate the melacha of kotzer).